Habitat for Humanity spent three months doing a blitz build and put up six homes for local families.

 Traci Reeve and her grandson are one of four families who moved into the new homes.
-Reeve said the three bedrooms and two bathrooms are more than enough compared to where she was before.
+Reeve said the three bedrooms and two bathrooms are more than enough compared to where she lived before.

 "I have been living with roommates for the past 10 years.
 So, friends that own homes or rent homes and I've just been living in their house," said Reeve.